cheriejw/mesos/README.md

 - Popups/Alerts when can't add anymore applications.
 - Selection of server to add applications to or remove applications from.
 - Paged server display.
+- Pagination
 - Disabled plus over Available Apps when no more servers, on hover will show tooltip saying there are no more available servers.
 - Data persistence: Not important but makes sense for a mock service to have persisted data.

+### Disclaimers
+- Space-arround on the server canvas makes adding it weird.
+- Server canvas title should stay up.
+- Some yellow flags I potentially see are the redundancy of passing up data.
+- This "application" doesnt accurately visually identify WHICH servers the applications are on, this was the fastest path.
+- This is **NOT RESPONSIVE**, so a minimum screen width of 1300px is required for good visual experience.
+This is an easy fix though.